 6. Baby Bicycle Kicks

 Bicycle kicks are another easy way to get gas moving.
-Gently lay baby on their back and “cycle” their legs as if they are riding a bike.
-Having your baby do bicycle kicks can help move trapped air along.
+Gently lay baby on their back and “cycle” your baby’s legs as if riding a bike.
+Having your baby do bicycle kicks can help move any gas trapped in their intestines.

 Then gently lift the baby’s knees to their tummy, press, and hold for a few seconds.
-This helps the air come out.
+This body movement helps more air come out.

 7. Tummy time for gassy babies

-Be sure to wait about 20 minutes after they eat before you put them down on their tummy.
+Be sure to have them in an upright position for about 20 minutes after eating before putting them down on their tummy.
 You don’t want them spitting up everything they just ate.
 Give the food some time to settle, and be sure to burp them before attempting.

 8. Gripe Water

 Gripe water would calm them down pretty quickly.
-Just make sure to read the ingredients, so you know exactly what is in it.
-Some of them are all-natural, and others have added things in it.
+Just read the ingredients, so you know exactly what is in it.
+Some of them are all-natural, and others have added ingredients.

-Note: Always talk to your pediatrician before trying a new remedy and the recommended dosage for a newborn or infant.
+Note: Always talk to your pediatrician before trying a new remedy like gripe water or gas drops and the recommended dosage for a newborn or infant.

 9. Baby Wear